How to Export ADM Files with Sound Particles 3

-If you're working in immersive audio — whether for film, games, broadcast, or music — chances are you've heard of ADM.
-It's the format behind Dolby Atmos, MPEG-H, and other object-based audio workflows.
+If you're working in immersive audio — whether for film, TV, games, or music — chances are you've heard of ADM.
+It's the file format behind Dolby Atmos, Sony 360, MPEG-H, and other object-based audio workflows.

 In this post, we’ll walk you through how to use Sound Particles 3’s built-in ADM export feature, step by step — helping you deliver professional object-based mixes with just a few clicks.